Female reproductive system: Vagina

 The vagina is a fibromuscular (made up of fibrous and muscular tissue) canal leading from the outside of the body to the cervix of the uterus.
 It is also referred to as the birth canal in the context of pregnancy.
-The vagina accommodates a penis during sexual intercourse.
-Semen containing spermatozoa is ejaculated from the penis at orgasm, into the vagina potentially enabling fertilization of the egg cell (ovum) to take place.
+During sexual intercourse, semen containing spermatozoa is ejaculated from the penis into the vagina, potentially enabling fertilization of the egg cell (ovum).

 Cervix

 The cervix is the neck of the uterus, the lower, narrow portion where it joins with the upper part of the vagina.
 It is cylindrical or conical in shape and protrudes through the upper anterior vaginal wall.
 Approximately half its length is visible, the remainder lies above the vagina beyond view.
 The vagina has a thick layer outside and it is the opening through which the fetus emerges during delivery.

 Uterus

 The uterus or womb is the major female reproductive organ.
 The uterus provides mechanical protection, nutritional support, and waste removal for the developing embryo (weeks 1 to 8) and fetus (from week 9 until the delivery).
 In addition, contractions in the muscular wall of the uterus are important in pushing out the fetus at the time of birth.

 The uterus contains three suspensory ligaments that help stabilize the position of the uterus and limits its range of movement.
 The uterosacral ligaments keep the body from moving inferiorly and anteriorly.
 The round ligaments restrict posterior movement of the uterus.
 The cardinal ligaments also prevent the inferior movement of the uterus.

 The uterus is a pear-shaped muscular organ.
 Its major function is to accept a fertilized ovum, which becomes implanted into the endometrium, and derives nourishment from blood vessels, which develop exclusively for this purpose.
 The fertilized ovum becomes an embryo, develops into a fetus and gestates until childbirth.
 If the egg does not embed in the wall of the uterus, the female begins menstruation.